-I have been spending a lot of time on my gorgeous new Brunner baritone jazz guitar.
-Lukas Brunner has just finished building a second, acoustic baritone guitar for me (pictures to follow) about which I’m also super excited.
+I have been spending a lot of time on my gorgeous new Brunner baritone guitars.
+These instruments are amazing.
+Contact Lukas Brunner if you are interested.

-Thanks to Reto at Fürst Guitars, I’ve been able to completely overhaul my effects board.
-I’m super happy with it.
+Thanks to some advice from Reto Fürst at Fürst Guitars, I’ve been able to completely overhaul my jazz effects board.
+I’m super happy with it, new streamlined cabling and a few pedal changes and upgrades.
 Next step is to sell superfluous equipment and upgrade my amplifier situation.
-Trying to not suffer from G.A.S., but it's difficult....
+Trying to not suffer from G.A.S.
+(Gear Acquisition Syndrome), but it's difficult....

 I've moved to Chur in the beautiful canton Graubünden, where I've integrated nicely into the local jazz scene and its primary organization, JazzChur.
 The vibe is great, and there are three main jazz performance locations: the Postremise, where a large and a smaller stage provide wonderful facilities for anything from larger ensembles to Jam Sessions; The Okra Kulturgarage, where quirkier, experimental, and perhaps more acoustic music happens, and the Marsoel Bar, where different small combos regularly play.
 My own trio's performance on March 23, 2023 at 20:15 at the Marsoel was wonderful and the venue was packed - thanks to everyone who came from near and far - and it was great to play with the wonderful Rolf Caflisch (drums) and Rees Coray (bass).
 Check out the Concerts page.